3raxton/spicetify-custom-apps-and-extensions/README.md

 ## Screenshots

-[Put at least one image of the app working here]
+[Put at least one image of the app working / app details here]

 ## More